Phir Laut Aayi Naagin: Plot

 After nine years, Anand with the power of naagmani became one of the wealthiest people in the world.
 He announces that his son Rohit would take his new project at the press meet.
 Returning from the land, Rohit and raj is returning to their house.
 Shivani sets out find who is Raj as she knows he is her Nagraj.
-Shivani then disguises as Nandini, and comes with the help of a naagin, Priya and a naag as the daughter of a wealthy person and buys a mansion close to Raj's house.
-Rohit sees her and fell in love with her.
-Raj also likes her the moment he saw her but for Rohit's sake, he hides the love.
-Rohit sends Raj to see Nandini and tell him Rohit's love but fails several times.
+Shivani then disguises as Nandini, and comes with the help of a naagin, Priya and a naag as the daughter of a wealthy person and buys a mansion near Raj's house.
+Rohit sees her and falls in love with her.
+Raj also likes her the moment he sees her but for Rohit's sake, he hides the love.
+Rohit sends Raj to see Nandini and tell him Rohit's love but repeatedly fails.
 Then Anand knowing that Nandini is the daughter of a wealthy person, makes friends with her.
 Meanwhile, one of Rohit's friend falls for Nandini and tries to abuse her but Raj saves.
 In this incident, Raj gets shot by a gun.
 Nandini gets to know Raj.
 She tries to make him remember his past life but cannot.
 Meanwhile, another naagin, Ragini who loved nagraj comes there.
 She tries to kill Nandini so that she can marry Raj.
 Rohit tries to abuse Nandini many times.
 At last, he dies by falling from a cliff while fighting with Raj for Nandini.
 Anand decides to take revenge on Nandini and Raj because they were the reason for Rohit's death.
-Raj's and Ragini's marriage gets fixed but fails.
-Raj finds out that he is a shape shifting serpent but is unable to control himself.
+Raj and Ragini's marriage is fixed but fails.
+Raj finds out that he is a shape-shifting serpent but is unable to control himself.
 So he takes help from a sage and is able to control and change forms.
 But he remembers nothing.
-It is revealed that Ragini was the one who lead Anand and his friends to nagmani on the intention of killing Shivani but Anand kills the Nagraj instead.
-Raj's and Nandini's marriage gets fixed but failed.
+It is revealed that Ragini was the one who led Anand and his friends to nagmani to kill Shivani but Anand kills the Nagraj instead.
+Raj's and Nandini's marriage is fixed but failed.
 Raj gets to know that Nandini is a naagin who was killing Anand's friends.
 Ragini tells Anand that Nandini is the Naagin so he tells Raj to kill Nandini so that Anand can kill Raj after that.
 Raj reaches the temple where Nandini was.
 He took the gun for killing her but could not because he remembers everything.
 Lakshman reveals to Raj that when Anand killed nagraj, a light came out from his chest and came into Lakshman's chest.
 When the child of Lakshman was born, it actually died, but then the light from his chest went into the baby's chest and so he would be the Nagraj.
 So Raj and Nandini went to kill Anand but finds out that Anand had become a shape shifting snake with the power of nagmani.
 They kill Anand and the nagmani gets back to its real owner, the Nagraj.
-Finally Raj and Shivani gets united.
+Finally Raj and Shivani unite.